rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 ## Implementing fix

-For all of the discussion about how `fix` works, it's implementation is remarkably short.
+For all of the discussion about how `fix` works, its implementation is remarkably short.
 Whenever we find ourselves facing something completely unknown in haskell, we can start by looking at the types, and the next step is often to read the source code.
 [The source code for fix](https://hackage.haskell.org/package/base-4.15.0.0/docs/src/Data-Function.html#fix